 If we were all the same, how would our beliefs get challenged?
-Easy answer, they wouldn’t!
-We’d all walk around smiling and nodding, happy, but soundly asleep.
+Easy answer: they wouldn’t!
+We’d all walk around smiling and nodding, possibly happy, but definitely soundly asleep.
 In the Matrix!
 (I just can’t help it, I love that metaphor.)

 Here’s a personal example of mine that led to a really big revelation, which ultimately inspired me to write this post.
 About a week ago I was triggered by someone who I really admire: Leo Babauta.
 As many of you know, Leo is the creator of Zen Habits–an excellent blog and with about a zillion readers, it’s one of the most popular in the world.

 In a nutshell, Leo wrote an article about how everyone should go vegan because killing animals is immoral.
 I agree with part of his argument and he’s entitled to his opinion sure, but does he have to shame other people who’ve made a different choice while expressing that opinion?
 No.